Critique Group

 Six months earlier, he’d suffered a massive stroke at the nursing home where he lived.
 It robbed my gentle and articulate uncle of the ability to speak or move, and after a month of unsuccessful therapy, the nursing home resigned itself to simply keeping him as comfortable as possible.

-In the heading of Psalm 57, it is referred to as a miktam of David.
+The heading of Psalm 57 refers to it as a miktam of David.
 According to The Jamieson, Fausset, and Brown Commentary, a miktam of David means a secret of David.
 A closer look at this psalm will reveal some of the secrets concerning prayer during those times when life seems like one big question mark.
 When nothing David perceived made sense, what gave him assurance and peace concerning God’s sovereign control over all the events of his life?
 What was the secret of his stability and confidence in the face of daunting circumstances?

 God is a Sovereign Refuge.
 “Have mercy on me, O God, have mercy on me, for in you my soul takes refuge.
 I will take refuge in the shadow of your wings until the disaster has passed” (Psa.
 57:1, NIV).
 In the face of danger and uncertainty, David fled to the refuge of his God.
 Even as he hid in the innermost recesses of a cave, he sheltered his soul deep in the shadow of his Father’s wings.
 But where is this place, and how can we find it?